 - Delays in the development of a preference in a dominant hand

-Additionally, it is important to understand that a number of cp cases are could have been prevented and are the direct result of a medical mistake.
+Additionally, it is important to understand that a number of Cerebral Palsy cases are could have been prevented and are the direct result of a medical mistake.
 If you and a doctor observe cerebral palsy symptoms in your baby and you suspect it may be the result of medical malpractice, you should speak to an experienced birth injury attorney.
 Your child may be entitled to a large settlement that can be used to pay for the extremely expensive treatment and care they will need.